Kneckter/HAProxySetup/README.md

   mode http
   option nolinger
   option http_proxy

+  # Set the max connections to the frontend higher than the default 2000
+  maxconn 5000

   # NAT static host names to a different backend
   # This ACL looks for the port 9001 in your backendurl when Manager sends data to RDM.